flowagentnu/1rel-documentation/docs/Forms/forms-pages-submit&cancel-triggers.md

 }
 ```
 #### Trigger with Two Actions and "If"
-This example shows a trigger performing two actions: insert and relate.
-It creates a new record and establishes a relationship with another item, all without a conditional statement (if).
+This example shows a trigger performing two actions: `insert` and `relate`.
+It creates a new record and establishes a relationship with another item, all without a conditional statement `if`.

 ```json
 {